eirikdahlen/TDT4290_Aqueous/README.md

 ###### This project is a continuation of a customer-driven project from last year, which can be found [here](https://github.com/Kpro11/Aqeous), however rewritten with web technologies.

+## Installation

+If you just want to run the project, go to the [release tab](https://github.com/eirikdahlen/TDT4290_Aqueous/releases) in this GitHub repository and it should be plug and play.

+Every release of the product is available here as an installable `.exe` file (for Windows), along with the features included in each release.

+Simply download the `AqueousInstaller.exe` file, run as Administrator and run the program as any other desktop application.

+If you are on any other operation system you will have to build the project your self.
+It is eary (se below).

 ## Prerequisites

 We recommend [Visual Studio Code](https://code.visualstudio.com/) as IDE/text editor.